Paschke duality and assembly maps: Introduction and statements

-The domain of this functor is the category $\ppGTop$ of locally compact {Hausdorff} $G$-spaces with partially defined and proper maps. {Equivalently, $\ppGTop$ is the} Gelfand dual of the category of non-unital commutative $G$-$C^{*}$-algebras.
+The domain of this functor is the category $\ppGTop$ of locally compact {Hausdorff} $G$-spaces with partially {defined proper} maps. {Equivalently, $\ppGTop$ is the} Gelfand dual of the category $G\nCalg_{\comm}$ of non-unital commutative $G$-$C^{*}$-algebras. {The connection with the notation from \cite[Def.\ 1.15]{KKG} is given by